0xJuancito/multichain-auditor/README.md

 ### Support for the `push0` opcode

 `push0` is an instruction which pushes the constant value 0 onto the stack.
-This opcode is still not supported by many chains, like [Arbitrum](https://developer.arbitrum.io/solidity-support#Differences%20from%20Solidity%20on%20Ethereum) and might be problematic for projects compiled with a version of Solidity `>= 0.8.20` (when it was introduced).
+This opcode is still not supported by many chains and might be problematic for projects compiled with a version of Solidity `>= 0.8.20` (when it was introduced).

 💡 Pay attention to projects using a Solidity version `>= 0.8.20` and check if it is supported on the deployed chains.

+ℹ️ Arbitrum added support in [ArbOS 11](https://docs.arbitrum.io/for-devs/concepts/differences-between-arbitrum-ethereum/solidity-support) and Optimism introduced support for it on the [Canyon Upgrade](https://blog.oplabs.co/canyon-hardfork/) .

 ### Address Aliasing - `tx.origin` / `msg.sender`